Pendo720/N.J-Matata/index.md

 #### M-Front ####

 M-Front is the event generator which is implemented as an Android app.
 This minimalist app enables generation of easily customisable event using its host device proximity sensor.
-Using the sensor on the host devices facilitates fast event generation which was necessary for validating the system's resilience.
+Using the proximity sensor on the host ensured fast event generation with ease; something which was necessary for validating the resilience of the system.

 **M-Front App screenshot**